The 8 Best Bourbons Of The Year, According To The 2021 ’Whisky Bible’

 In our desire to highlight the best bourbons for you to spend your hard-earned money on, we often look to awarding bodies and experts.
 You know, the sorts of folks who get paid to pick the “best bottles.”
 Do we believe that the experts and judges are always right in their selections?
 Of course not.
 But they do often lead to at least some cool finds for aficionados seeking out new drams to love.

 For years now, the fall whiskey season has kicked off with the release of the Jim Murray Whisky Bible.
 The book has grown considerably over the years, with 4,500 reviews from Murray on whiskeys from all over the world.
-This year’s Whisky Bible added another 1,000+ bottles to the list as the world of whiskey expands even further.
+This year’s Whisky Bible added another 1,000+ bottles to the list, as the world of whiskey expands even further.

 Does that make Murray the be-all-and-end-all of the whiskey reviewing world?
 No. No one is.
-The industry is rapidly changing and growing with more diverse voices than ever before.
+The industry is rapidly changing and growing, with more diverse voices than ever before.
 Murray — while being a big part of the growth of whiskey over the last decades — is failable.
-In fact, he’s particularly embattled this year, over allegations of sexism.
+In fact, he’s particularly embattled this year, over allegations of sexism (which have led to statements from big brands like Glenfidditch).
 He’s also prone to palate exhaustion, just like other whisk(e)y tasters (myself included).
 Still, the man has tasted over 20,000 drams — that’s a whole lot of context to bring to the table.

 The eight bottles of bourbon below are the ones that Jim Murray called out as “the best” going into 2021.
 Some of them are still fairly accessible at your local liquor store.
 Others are quite inaccessible — unless you’re a collector with a near limitless budget for bottles of booze.
 Still, it’s fun to window shop and check out what this longstanding expert has to say.